-You don’t need to be a coupon Queen to save money at the grocery store.
-Here are some useful tips to help cut your grocery bill in half!
+You don’t need to be a coupon queen to save money at the grocery store.
+Here are some useful tips to help cut your grocery bill big time!

 Make a List

 First and foremost, start with a list.
-Going to the grocery store without a plan of attack is a sure fire way to spending money on things you don’t need.
+Going to the grocery store without a plan of attack is a sure-fire way to spend money on things you don’t need.
 Spend just a few minutes before heading out doing an inventory of what basics you need so you don’t double up on things you may already have.

 Eat Your Leftovers